Benign sleep myoclonus of infancy

 Fragile X premutation.
 Because the premutation carrier in males is 1/813, this syndrome is likely to be underdiagnosed.

-Hagerman and colleagues reported 2 cases presenting as essential tremor, a 68-year-old who had tremor for 10 years and a 63 year old who had tremor since the age of 49 years (19).
+Hagerman and colleagues reported two cases presenting as essential tremor, a 68-year-old who had tremor for 10 years and a 63 year old who had tremor since the age of 49 years (19).

 There are significant abnormalities on MRI, including atrophy of the cortex and cerebellum and symmetric nonenhancing hyperintensities of the middle cerebellar peduncle on T2-weighted images.